 Type specimens are time capsules of typographic history.
-There is no substitute for seeing them in person, but you can now use a web browser to track the evolution of type design through the pages of over two hundred manufacturer catalogs from the sixteenth through the twentieth centuries.
+There is no substitute for seeing them in person, but you can now use a web browser to track the evolution of type design through the pages of over three hundred manufacturer catalogs from the sixteenth through the twentieth centuries.
 For years, I accessed these books via an unwieldy pile of bookmarks, downloads, and repetitive searches.
 As far as I know, there is no central register of digitized type specimens.
 This database attempts to fill that gap.

 Until recently, books like these were accessible only in rare book rooms and private collections, but we can thank a variety of individual collectors, universities, libraries, museums, and other institutions for making their copies available for digitization and online viewing.
 Many are hosted at the Internet Archive, which provides reasonably good captures for web browsing or download.
 I often turn to these sources for research, writing, and consulting, and also for identifying and cataloging type at Fonts In Use.

 The collection below began with a PDF compiled by Hans Reichardt of the Klingspor-Museum and expanded from there, drawing from my own research and from lists at Open Library, Typography.Guru, Jacques André’s Bibliothèque virtuelle de typographie, and Circuitous Root (whose founder, David M. MacMillan, contributed many of the specimen books available on the Internet Archive).